 I took some nice bits from our front steps and broke it up into the blender with some beer and a bit of sugar, just some recipe I found on about a hundred websites.
 That's it here in the picture.
 It sorta foamed up and I tried to mix it to be "creamy" as suggested.

 Then I took it outside and smeared it all over some bricks in the well and some of the metal surfaces too, to just see if the moss takes.

 A few days after I did that, we entered a period of intense and heavy rain and it really seemed to just wash everything away.
 Ok, so that's how that method ended up.....

 In March I had the opportunity to take a day trip down to Portland from Seattle and one of the featured stops was an amazing bookstore called Powell's.

 I was selling some used books and decided that I could have just one or two new-to-me books.
-In the garden section, I found a copy of Moss Gardening, by Geroge Schenk (see Moss Books below).
+In the garden section, I found a copy of Moss Gardening by George Schenck.
 This is considered to be THE moss Bible for gardeners.
-Schenk lived in Vancouver, BC, Canada and was a landscape gardener.
+Schenck lived in Vancouver, BC, Canada, and was a landscape gardener.

 I went to the pantry, and sure enough, we had some.
 So, I scattered a dusting of it on the rocks and surfaces in my light well.